ffund/intro-ml-tss21/notes/10-gpu.md

 This will set up a tunnel between your local sytem and the GPU instance.
 Leave this SSH session running.

-Inside the SSH session, run:
+Inside the SSH session, run (note: this is all one line):

 <pre>
 docker run -d --rm -p 8888:8888 --gpus all quay.io/jupyter/tensorflow-notebook:cuda-tensorflow-2.16.1